Sunday September 24, 2017

-Most people can do without the moment of “Kairòs” because they have been socialized out of their base instincts by culture and religion, and even educated young men, the spark of insurrection from Marx to ISIS, usually grow out of it.
+Most people can do without the moment of “Kairòs” because they have been socialized out of their base instincts by culture and religion.
+Even educated young men, the spark of insurrection from Marx to ISIS, usually grow out of their lust for insurrection.
 As we have seen, the best Marxists realized back in the 1940s that there was a problem with revolution, and even with reason, for reason is a form of power and power wants to dominate.
 The whole point of social animals is to flourish by minimizing the need for power, for power is force, and force kills.
 It is also inefficient and expensive.
 Thus center-left thinkers have tried to imagine a world in which the modern still flourishes, but without the Kairòs of the French and Bolshevik Revolutions, let alone the farce of Paris in 1968.
 We have seen how the German sociologist Jürgen Habermas developed a Marxist response to this problem, by neutralizing the dominance of instrumental reason with the balm of the intersubjective lifeworld.
 Now we will look at the effort of Canadian philosopher Charles Taylor to work out this problem.

 Taylor tries to achieve a balance between the three modern secular religions, rationalism, Romanticism, and Marxism, within a framework of liberal Catholic Christianity.
 In Sources of the Self he investigates the nature and the origins of the Modern Moral Order, and in A Secular Age he attempts to build a vision of a modernity that could embrace a liberal Catholicism.
 He brings to his task a fluency in both German and French thought, a North American appreciation of the Anglo-Saxon culture, and an earnest love of his liberal Catholic faith.